typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 ![Types hierarchy](../../images/schema/thing-era-role-rule.png)

 TypeDB schemas are written with TypeQL which is both Data Definition Language and Data Manipulation Language (used for schema and data queries).
-You can see a complete set of TypeQL syntax and grammar rules in ANTLR v.4 specification
+We can see a complete set of TypeQL syntax and grammar rules in ANTLR v.4 specification
 file: [TypeQL.g4](https://github.com/vaticle/typeql/blob/master/grammar/TypeQL.g4).

 ## Types